UT Tyler Judicial Affairs

 Referrals to Judicial Affairs

-Students may appeal the decision of a faculty member by giving written notice to the DRLJA within fourteen days from the date on which the decision was announced.
+Students may appeal the decision of a faculty member by giving written notice to the DRLJA within 14 days from the date on which the decision was announced.
 The appeal is conducted in accordance with subchapter 8-600 of the Manual of Policies and Procedures.
 The appeal is restricted to the issue of penalty, and no transcript shall be required.
 More information on the appeals process is available at this link.